cafkafk/serde-norway/README.md

 ![Flag_of_Norway svg](https://github.com/cafkafk/serde-norway/assets/89321978/ff00f477-7ae4-4665-ad66-cb0c3da88e47)

 A hard-fork of Serde YAML.
 I'm not committing to maintaining this long-term (yet).
+However, I also need it, because I'm in a platform team :)

 Rust library for using the [Serde] serialization framework with data in [YAML] file format. _(This project is no longer maintained.)_